tkhduracell/garmin-grafana/README.md

 There is a Grafana panel in the dashboard (given with this project) which displays this data when available.
 If you do not have this setup, you should remove that panel from the dashboard, as battery data collection is not possible from the watch otherwise.

+## Multi user instance setup

+If this is working well for you, maybe you want to set this up for your family/spouse.
+For that, you should not duplicate the full compose stack (you can, but then you will have two instances or Grafana and Influxdb containers running on the same host machine, which is not a smart idea).
+You should be able to do this by following [this guide](https://github.com/arpanghosh8453/garmin-grafana/issues/96#issuecomment-2868627808).
+There is no automatic setup script for this - you need to have a little understanding of docker and follow the given instructions.

 ## Update to new versions

 Updating with docker is super simple.
 Just go to the folder where the `compose.yml` is and run `docker compose pull` and then `docker compose down && docker compose up -d`.
 Please verify if everything is running correctly by checking the logs with `docker compose logs --follow`